Baking with low carb flour and baking well can be difficult.

 As a point of reference, almond meal is used to make French macarons.

 The calorie, carb, and protein counts are about the same between almond meal and flour, but leaving the skin on provides some added nutrition.
-Almond meal can be used interchangeably with its blanched counterpart, but keep in mind it changes the look of the dish—often for the worse.
+Almond meal can be used interchangeably with its blanched counterpart, but keep in mind it changes the look of the dish, and adds flecks from the almond skins.

 Think of it as the difference between say, bleached white paper and recycled paper with those little brown flecks.
 The latter calls more attention to the fact that you’re using so-called alternative flour.